-I’ve tried to place things I love over it to mask its ugliness. one of my favorite pieces is the max wanger “tulum” photo.
+I’ve tried to place things I love over it to mask its ugliness.
+One of my favorite pieces is the max wanger “tulum” photo.
 I purchased it two years ago before it made a giant splash in the interior design scene.
-I thought I had nailed it until I saw my girl crush, Emily Henderson, frame it in white about 6 months later. my heart sunk…IT LOOKS SOOOOO MUCH BETTER!
-I also loved the turquoise tea lights from Jayson home and garden. they tie in the ocean colors just perfectly! they were to stay.
+I thought I had nailed it until I saw my girl crush, Emily Henderson, frame it in white about 6 months later.
+My heart sunk…IT LOOKS SOOOOO MUCH BETTER!
+I also loved the turquoise tea lights from Jayson Home and Garden.
+They tie in the ocean colors just perfectly!
+They were to stay.

 Well, what do you think?
 I mean, it is still a work in progress.
-I need curtains to soften the edges and add warmth…and I think a fiddle fig tree might get popped into that far-right corner to add in some greenery, but for now, I think it’s getting there!
-I no longer want to take a sledgehammer to it…in fact, I think I kinda like it! let’s come in for a closer look.
+I need curtains to soften the edges and add warmth…and I think a faux fiddle leaf fig tree might get popped into that far-right corner to add in some greenery, but for now, I think it’s getting there!
+I no longer want to take a sledgehammer to it…in fact, I think I kinda like it!
+Let’s come in for a closer look.

-Mantle Styling With New Home Decor
+Mantel Styling With New Home Decor

-So what did I do? first and foremost, I felt horrible for making my girl Emily cry for days on end…I immediately spray-painted that frame white.
+So what did I do?
+First and foremost, I felt horrible for making my girl Emily cry for days on end…I immediately spray-painted that frame white.
 At first, the boy was against this…mainly because I was soon to paint his precious lush lawn white, but he eventually saw the light.
-I think to quote his exact words, “it doesn’t look so college anymore”, and I will have to agree with him. it looked cheap in the black frame and was too harsh. the white softened everything.
-I started with Kilz to really cover the black and then went over everything with white enamel. word to the wise, always cover Kilz or dust and yuck will stick to it. the process of taping, setup, and spraying was about 1 hour and I had about 3 hours of dry time. we hung it and the clouds parted, the angels started to sing, the birds chirped…things were starting to look up!
+I think to quote his exact words, “it doesn’t look so college anymore,” and I will have to agree with him.
+It looked cheap in the black frame and was too harsh. the white softened everything.
+I started with Kilz to really cover the black and then went over everything with white enamel. word to the wise, always cover Kilz or dust, and yuck will stick to it.
+The process of taping, setup, and spraying was about 1 hour, and I had about 3 hours of dry time.
+We hung it, and the clouds parted, the angels started to sing, the birds chirped…things were starting to look up!

 This Diptique Tuberose Candle has seen better days, but I refuse to toss it until I burn every last bit of it. it smells soooooo good!

-The sea urchin is from Dwell Studios…I’m not entirely sold on its placement. don’t get me wrong, I love the piece, it just may not be right here, so it may get moved.
+The sea urchin is from Dwell Studios…I’m not entirely sold on its placement.
+Don’t get me wrong, I love the piece, it just may not be right here, so it may get moved.

-But before I go, I want to leave you guys with one last photo so you can see how far we’ve come. this is what the space looked like before we bought it…I think we’ve come a loooooong way and that gives me a great feeling of accomplishment. what do you think?
+But before I go, I want to leave you guys with one last photo so you can see how far we’ve come.
+This is what the space looked like before we bought it…I think we’ve come a loooooong way and that gives me a great feeling of accomplishment.
+What do you think?